- Corporate, Commercial

 The NHS should “make better use of digital services and technology to transform patients’ and their carers’ access to and use of health and care, including online access to their personal health records.”
 (The Government’s mandate to NHS England for 2017-18)

 Alongside great opportunities, the rise of digital and healthtech comes with its own unique set of challenges for the public health and care organisations and technology companies and innovators participating in the sector.
-We’ve identified some of the key questions you may be asking:

 - Advising Manchester Academic Health and Science Network on the “Datawell” project to identify a partner to work with the network to develop, implement and exploit a new IT solution to share data across network members.
 This project uses the new innovation partnership procurement procedure under the Public Contracts Regulations 2015

 - Advising on development of healthcare apps for patients, including advising NHS Northern England Strategic Clinical Networks on its Deciding Right app for making care decisions and NHS South East Commissioning Support Unit on its Health Help Now app to enable users to find the right service for their health needs.